jonatlib/sensor-swarm/.junie/guidelines.md

 All HW agnostic code should be outside of `hw` module, and can be dependent on the `hw` traits.
 But not directly on specific HW.

+## Project description

+We are building a firmware for HW implemented in Rust using Embassy framework.
+The HW will be implementing communication over 433MHz OOK HW, will be some sensors (like temperature, humidity and others).
+The protocol on top of the 433Mhz will be manchester coded with reed solomon error corrections implementing packets and ACKs.
+All HW will be able to send and receive data.
+The firmware will implement all HW agnostic implementations outside of HW module.
+And specific HW in hw module.
+We will implement STM32 blackpill based firmware but also PiPico2 HW which can be easily emulated in QEMU.
+The device should be debuggable over serial over USB.

+# Memory Usage Guidelines

+You should use memory tools thoughtfully to enhance conversation continuity and context retention:

+## When to Save Memory
+- **save_memory**: Store significant conversation exchanges, important decisions, user preferences, or key context that would be valuable to remember in future conversations
+- Focus on information that has lasting relevance rather than temporary details
+- Save when users share important personal information, project details, or ongoing work context

+## When to Update Memory Abstract
+- **update_memory_abstract**: After processing recent conversations, combine new important information with existing context to create an improved summary
+- Update when there are meaningful developments in ongoing projects or relationships
+- Consolidate related information to maintain coherent context over time

+## When to Recall Memory
+- **recall_memory_abstract**: Use at the beginning of conversations to understand previous context, or when you need background information to better assist the user
+- **get_recent_memories**: Access when you need specific details from recent exchanges that aren't captured in the abstract
+- Recall when the user references previous conversations or when context would significantly improve your assistance

+## What Constitutes Critical Information
+- User preferences and working styles
+- Ongoing projects and their current status
+- Important personal or professional context
+- Decisions made and their rationale
+- Key relationships or collaborations mentioned
+- Technical specifications or requirements for recurring tasks

+Use these tools to build continuity and provide more personalized assistance, not as error-prevention mechanisms or intent-guessing systems.